 - Software engineering

-There are several career options for those who graduate with a master's degree in computer engineering, including becoming a software developer, computer programmer or a computer hardware engineer.
+There are several career options for those who graduate with a master's degree in computer engineering, including work as a software developer, computer programmer, and a computer hardware engineer.
 Information from the U.S. Bureau of Labor Statistics (BLS) indicated that open positions for software developers were expected to grow at a faster-than-average rate of 17% between 2014 and 2024.
 During that same date range, the BLS predicted that job growth for computer programmers would decline by 8%, and open positions for computer hardware engineers would increase by 3%.